Shopping for BBQ Gear? Start Here!

 The locals love their Salt Potatoes, and they are on menus in Upstate NY from Albany to Buffalo and from Jamestown to Binghamton.

-Why did salt potatoes become popular in update New York?
+Why did salt potatoes become popular in upsate New York?
 Once covered by the ocean, Syracuse, NY, was once a major salt production center and is still known as the “Salt City.”
 It has a main drag named Salina Street, and the suburb of Liverpool even has a Salt Museum on the shores of Onondaga Lake, where, until 1920, brine from the salty marshes near the lake was converted to “white gold.”

 The recipe for salt potatoes came about in the 1800s when, legend has it, Irish salt miners made lunch by putting potatoes in baskets and lowered them into the kettles of boiling brine.
 The spuds were then crowned with gobs of butter to cut the salt.
 Today they are so popular that groceries sell kits to make them — just bags of potatoes with the right amount of salt enclosed.